jonas-fuchs/virHEAT/README.md

   --delete, --no-delete
                         delete mutations that are present in all samples and their maximum frequency divergence is smaller than 0.5 (default: True)
   -n None, --delete-n None
-                        do not show mutations that occur n times or less (default: Do not delete)
+                        do not show mutations that occur n times or less (default: Do not delete) -z start stop, --zoom start stop
+                        restrict the plot to a specific genomic region.
   --sort, --no-sort     sort sample names alphanumerically (default: False) --min-cov 20          display mutations covered at least x time (only if per base cov tsv files are provided) -v, --version         show program's version number and exit